Detailed Office Action

 wherein an upper portion of the nozzle is provided with a first inlet {[FIG. 1] note the space above the arrow near numeral 30 is the first inlet, note that details are not shown, however that stream enters this space from a first inlet},

-wherein an upper portion of the hollow rod is provided with a second inlet, wherein a first flow path is formed between the nozzle and the hollow rod, and wherein a second flow path is formed inside the hollow rod {[FIG. 1] note the arrow inside 26 is the second inlet and it is inside the hollow rod 26}.
+wherein an upper portion of the hollow rod is provided with a second inlet, wherein a first flow path is formed by an internal surface of the nozzle and an external surface of hollow rod, and wherein a second flow path is formed by an internal surface of the hollow rod {[FIG. 1] see the annotated FIG. 1 of SHIBUYA pasted below}.

 SHIBUYA, however, is silent on the cooling medium being air that thus the nozzle and inlets being air nozzle and air inlets.
 SHIBUYA discloses using water as the cooling medium {[P3] see highlighted text}.